 - Action flow workers should not be added to the same bot from which they will be triggered.

-- Re-ordering of workers in a bot can only be done through the CLI
+Language copies of a bot can be referenced in the

 RelatedResources property.
 A bot can have many relationships or none.